-Fed Industrial Production m/m reflects the production volume in the US in the given month compared to the previous one.
-The calculation includes the monthly industrial production of factories, mining enterprises and electric networks.
-Publishing business and periodicals are included as well.
-The index is calculated relative to the base period having a reference level of 100% (currently, it is the year of 2002).
+Fed Industrial Production m/m reflects a change in the real volume of US production in the given month compared to the previous month.
+The index is calculated relative to the base period having a benchmark level of 100% (currently, it is the year of 2012).

-The Fed uses this report for evaluating inflation and the country's manufacturing sector.
-The indicator can also be used to forecast the current period's GDP.
+The Fed uses this index for evaluating inflation and the country's manufacturing sector.
+The indicator value can help forecast current-period GDP.

-A higher than expected reading can have a positive effect on dollar quotes.
+A higher than expected reading indicates growth in production activity and can have a positive effect on dollar quotes.

 The chart of the entire available history of the "Federal Reserve System (Fed) Industrial Production m/m" macroeconomic indicator.
 The dashed line shows the forecast values of the economic indicator for the specified dates.